 You are free to choose between the packed freeways or the lonely dirt roads.
 Wherever you end up, it cannot be stated enough that the journey is the goal in itself more than the actual destination, as TS Eliot almost put it.
 Unlike airplane travel, you will actually see the scenic side and get immersed in the unique culture of the country.

-If you’re not too fond of USA, there are several other options.
-A friend gave me the idea of traveling from Gibraltar to South Africa by land, but it seems that it has already been done by no other than actor Ewan McGregor (Obi-Wan Kenobi).
+There are of course endless other options outside of USA as well.
+A friend gave me the idea of traveling from Gibraltar to South Africa by land, but it has already been done by none other than actor Ewan McGregor (Obi-Wan Kenobi).
 He went on a 24 000 kilometer motorcycle adventure across Africa in 2007, driving all the way from Scotland down to Cape Agulhas, the southern tip of South Africa.
 This was documented in Long Way Down and adapted into a TV series.
 You might also want to check out their first journey in Long Way Round.

 However, there is a flip-side to the coin.
 Road trips are not for the faint of heart.
-Even though you most likely won’t be an unwilling guest star in Texas Chainsaw Massacre or hang with the youngsters in Eurotrip who end up stranded in Bratislava, some things can get wrong.
+Even though you most likely won’t be an unwilling guest star in Texas Chainsaw Massacre or hang with the youngsters in Eurotrip who end up stranded in Bratislava, things can go sideways pretty fast.
 Flat tires, invalid maps and bad weather can happen to everyone.

 But the most important part is the company.
-Traveling for a prolonged period is a great test of friendships and romantic relationships.
+Traveling for a prolonged period is a great test of friendships and relationships.
 The important difference to home is that while on a road trip, neither of you are really aware of what lies ahead around the next corner.
 How will you and your travel company deal with that uncertainty, or react to stress and hunger while tired and lost?